 To illustrate the potential impact of changes in interest rates, we performed the following analysis based on our December 31, 2005 balance sheet and assuming no changes in our investment and borrowing structure.
 Under this analysis, a 100 basis point increase in the various base rates would result in an increase in interest income of approximately \$3,313,474 and an increase in interest expense of \$180,000 over the next 12 months.
-A 100 basis point decrease in the various base rates would result in a decrease in interest income of \$180,000 over the next 12 months.
-A 100 basis point decrease in the various base rates would result in a decrease in interest income of \$180,000 over the next 12 months.
+A 100 basis point decrease in the various base rates would result in a decrease in interest income of approximately \$3,313,474 and a decrease in interest expense of \$180,000 over the next 12 months.

 On January 7, 2005, we entered into a costless collar agreement in order to manage the exposure to changing interest rates related to the Company's fixed rate investments.
 The costless collar agreement was for a notional amount of \$20 million, has a cap of 6.5%, a floor of 2.72% and matures in 2008.
 The costless collar agreement allows us to receive an interest payment when the 3-month LIBOR exceeds 6.5% and obligates us to pay an interest payment when the 3-month LIBOR is less than 2.72%.
 The costless collar resets quarterly based on the 3-month LIBOR.
 As of March 31, 2006, the 3-month LIBOR was 5.00%.
 As of March 31, 2006, these derivatives had no fair value.
-As of December 31, 2005, the 3-month LIBOR was 4.54%.
 As of December 31, 2005, these derivatives had no fair value.